Anole (character): Dawn of X

 In "House of X and Powers of X", Anole becomes a resident of Krakoa after it is established as a mutant nation.
 He and Blob become the co-owners and bartenders of the tiki bar Green Lagoon.

-During the "Empyre" storyline, Anole, Rockslide, and Loa go to Arakko Point on Krakoa and meet with the High Summoner of Arakko.
-He teaches them the game of weakness, which is interrupted when a Cotati fleet approaches Krakoa.

-He was later seen being trained by the New Mutants in how to use his powers in combination with the other young mutants of the Akadamos Habitat.
-He was shown to have bonded with other students Cosmar, Rain Boy, and No-Girl, who all felt shame due to their inhuman appearances and resented their teachers for refusing to kill them in The Crucible and so they can be resurrected by The Five in more human bodies.
-After training they secretly went off to the Wild Hunt, the home of the Shadow King for further training.
+Anole is trained by the New Mutants in how to use his powers in combination with the other young mutants of the Akadamos Habitat.
+He is shown to have bonded with other students Cosmar, Rain Boy, and No-Girl, who all feel shame due to their inhuman appearances and resent their teachers for refusing to kill them in the Crucible so they can be resurrected by the Five in more human bodies.
+After training, they secretly travel to the Wild Hunt, the home of the Shadow King, for further training.

-Shadow King taught them how to switch bodies using No-Girl's powers, he then took them to The Boneyard, a Krakoan morgue, and had them inhabit the bodies so they could experience being more human.
-Gabby Kinney became suspicious of all the time they were spending with the Shadow King and voiced her concerns about him to them and the New Mutants, The New Mutants were unhelpful and Anole and his friends angrily rebuffed her.
-They refused to believe Shadow King had malicious intent until they after the Hellfire Gala when they found Gabby's dead body on the newly founded Planet Arakko.
-Not wanting Shadow King to get caught up in this and not trusting any adults due to their recent secretive and unhelpful behaviour, as well as Krakoa's established rule against resurrecting clones.
-They took it upon themselves to get Gabby to Arbor Magna and have her resurrected, using the methods Shadow King had taught them.
-Although they were able to fool Daken with No-Girls impression, they were eventually caught by Wolfsbane and The Five.
-After explaining the circumstances and accepting that the Shadow King was the most likely culprit, The Five decided to do the right thing and ignore the rule about clones and help Gabby.
+Shadow King teaches the group how to switch bodies using No-Girl's powers, then takes them to the Boneyard, a Krakoan morgue.
+He has them inhabit the bodies there so they can experience being more human.
+Gabby Kinney becomes suspicious of all the time they are spending with the Shadow King and voices her concerns about him to them and the New Mutants.
+However, the New Mutants are unhelpful and Anole and his friends angrily rebuff her.
+They refuse to believe Shadow King has malicious intent until after the Hellfire Gala, when they learn that Gabby has been killed.
+After explaining the circumstances and accepting that the Shadow King was the most likely culprit, the Five decide to ignore the rule against clones being resurrected and help Gabby.
+By combining their powers, Anole and his group force Shadow King to leave his host body, Amahl Farouk.